-Before servicing any part of the fuel system, stop the engine and disconnect the battery.
-Drain the fuel system completely.
-Use an approved container to collect and store fuel.
-Wipe up any spillage immediately.
-Material used to contain spillage must be disposed of in an approved receptacle.
-Any fuel system service must be performed in a well-ventilated area.
-Inspect any completed service work for sign of fuel leakage.
+Before servicing any part of the fuel system:

+- Stop engine and disconnect the battery. - Drain the fuel system completely. - Perform fuel system service in a well-ventilated area. - Inspect any completed service work for sign of fuel leakage.

 FUEL LINE INSPECTION